AlexBishopCode/BeerLine-Buddy/README.md

 ### Images

 This webpage intentionally excludes images to maintain a focus on providing clear and straightforward information.
 The design prioritizes simplicity and functionality.
-However, instructional images may be added in the future to visually enhance each step and improve understanding.
+However, instructional images/diagrams may be added in the future to visually enhance each step and improve understanding.

 ### FEATURES